BOTNKIII

 2. State Farm

-• Best for: Young drivers & families
+• Best for: Young drivers and families looking for stability.

-• Average annual premium: $1,400
+• Average annual premium: Around $1,400.

 • Highlights: